edublancas/edublancas.github.io/resume/resume.md

 * Lead a team of 4 to develop a Content Management System for a back office management company
 * Set up infrastructure to deploy projects using Continous Delivery
-* Python package development built on top of the App Engine SDK to enhance security and data integrity.
+* Develop Python package built on top of the App Engine SDK to enhance security and data integrity.
 The package is used in several ongoing projects
-* Develop RESTful Web Services using Python and Google Cloud
+* Deploy RESTful Web Services using Python and Google Cloud
 \
 \